• Skip to primary navigation

 I hope you'll like this recipe and please if you make this recipe, snap a pic and hashtag it #amiraspantry — I love to see your creations on Instagram, Facebook, Twitter!

-A stack of unleavened flat bread with a burlap underneath.
+A stack on unleavened bread on a burlap surface.

 Course: bread